Skip to main content

 Credits or rebates of housing charges are not given to the Student when maintenance or pest control is being done to the student room, suite, or townhouse.
 The Student may be moved to an available vacancy in on-campus housing either on a temporary basis or permanent basis.
 Students who are reassigned on a permanent basis are required to pay the cost of the assigned space.

 University custodial staff members are responsible for cleaning community bathrooms in traditional residence halls.
-Students residing in suite-style housing or townhouses are responsible for maintaining their own bathroom areas.
+Students living in suite-style housing or townhouses are responsible for cleaning and maintaining their own bathroom and common areas.
+In addition, townhouse residents must maintain all shared spaces, including kitchens and other common areas.

 Eligibility

 All matriculated students enrolled in classes, participating in university approved research, or interning for a class may reside in SUNY Oswego residence Halls during the summer break period if they are in good academic, financial, and disciplinary standing with the University.
-Students who are employed with the campus or have an extenuating circumstance may live on campus with the written permission of Residence Life and Housing.
-Students are expected to abide by all student policies and procedures.
+Students who are employed with the campus or have an extenuating circumstance may live on campus with approval of the Assistant Vice President of Residence Life and Housing or designee.
+All campus residents are expected to abide by all student policies and procedures as outlined in the Student Handbook, Residence Life Policies and Procedures, and the Resident Student Handbook

 Students are required to inform Residence Life and Housing if their student status changes.